datacoves/docs/docs/reference/security/README.md

 We only allow a few senior personnel access to sensitive information.

-Before release, we examine new features for any security risks.
+Before deploying a platform release, we examine new features for any security risks.

 ## Security Recommendations